walkerlangley/library-server-node/README.md

   }
 }
 ```
-- Instead of using the GUI / testing thingy at localhost:4000/graphiql, you can also use Insomnia (https://insomnia.rest/blog/introducing-graphql/)
+- Instead of using the GUI / testing thingy at localhost:4000/graphiql, you can also use Insomnia (don't think Postman has support for GraphQL yet) (https://insomnia.rest/blog/introducing-graphql/)
 - Or use CURL
   ```
   curl --request POST \